fieldrndservices/libssh2/README.md

 ## License

 The labssh2 project is licensed under the [MIT](https://opensource.org/licenses/MIT).
-See the [LICENSE](https://github.com/fieldrndservices/labssh2-c/blob/master/LICENSE) file for more information about licensing and copyright.
+See the [LICENSE](https://github.com/fieldrndservices/labssh2-c/blob/master/LICENSE) and [COPYING](https://github.com/fieldrndservices/labssh2-c/blob/master/COPYING) file for more information about licensing and copyright.
 This project includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org).